jdmillard/mex-cmake/README.md

 This workspace demonstrates CMake and MEX compilation using C++ classes.
 In Matlab, the result is persistent objects.

-The following (MEX and CMake) are entirely independent.
+The following compilation methods (MEX and CMake) are entirely independent.
 One is not required for the other.
-The purpose is to provide an example showing that the two can coexist, allowing the same code base to used for both.
+The purpose is to provide an example showing that the two can coexist in the same workspace.
+This allows the same code base to used for both.

 ### For MEX
 1. Navigate to the `matlab` subdirectory